NHS-digital-website/design-system/README.md

 - The **responsive breakpoint** and **media query config** can be found [here](src/nhsd/scss-core/settings/_media-queries.scss).
 - To switch off the breakpoint debug showing in the browser, comment [this line](https://github.com/NHS-digital-website/nhsd-frontend/blob/e7ce90d6ac3621550aa97f919147493c436861a1/src/nhsd/scss-core/settings/_media-queries.scss#L19) out.
 - The **grid config** can be found [here](src/nhsd/scss-core/tokens/_grid.scss).

-## (Hosting static files - this needs figuring out, it doesn't work yet!

-The static files (fonts, icons, compiled CSS) is hosted on an AWS bucket using Cloudfront for distribution.
-The CORS settings allow any website to load up these files.
-The URL of the static server is [https://d3ao5xdv7leyhd.cloudfront.net/](https://d3ao5xdv7leyhd.cloudfront.net/), but it will soon change to a more human readable, on brand URL [ie. https://files.ui-toolkit.digital.nhs.uk](https://files.ui-toolkit.digital.nhs.uk))

-Currently the above setup isn't working due to CORS issues, so the UI toolkit loads the font files from the NHSUK static file server ([https://assets.nhs.uk/](https://assets.nhs.uk/fonts/)).

 ## Tokens